 How to turn your interests into real commitments?

-The 3rd selling persuasion technique is quite a unique not just for sales, but across any of our life commitments.
+The 3rd selling persuasion technique is unique not just for sales, but across any of our life commitments.

 The Amway Corporation, one of America’s most profitable direct-selling companies, encourages its sales personnel to soar to greater heights by providing the following advice: One final tip before you get started: Set a goal and write it down.
 Whatever the goal, the important thing is that you set it, so you’ve got something for which to aim – and that you write it down.